Nucleotide Adenosine Triphosphate ATP

 Why Are the Phosphate Groups Important?

-These molecules can transport energy because phosphate bonds contain a lot of potential energy, which is released when they are broken.
+These molecules can transport energy because their phosphate bonds contain a lot of potential energy, which is released when they are broken.

 Energy is stored in the covalent bonds between phosphates, with the greatest amount of energy (~ 7 kcal/mole) in the bond between the second and third phosphate groups, known as a pyrophosphate bond.